Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 Time taken: 1 day (valuation firm side)

-Once your date is decided, you and your valuation firm can apply intellectual property valuation methods.
+Once your date is decided, your valuation firm can start working on the valuation.

-At Eton, we consider all relevant factors to select the most accurate valuation method for your specific situation.
+At Eton, we conduct a thorough intellectual property assessment and consider all relevant factors to select the most reliable IP valuation method for your specific situation.

 Time taken: Anywhere from 1-7 days (depending on specified turnaround time)

-After applying methodologies, your valuation firm will present a draft report, which will include the methods chosen, assumptions made, data pulled, and the fair market value conclusion.
+After applying the suitable methodologies, your valuation firm will present a draft intellectual property valuation report, which will include the methods chosen, assumptions made, data pulled, and the fair market value conclusion.

 With Eton, our experts are just a call away to discuss details and conclusions—whether that’s what amendments you need us to make, or if we can go ahead with finalization.